velocitatem/NaturalLanguageProcessingLibrary/README.md

 # 🗣️ NaturalLanguageProcessingLibrary 💬
-A constantly growing NLP library, to help with almost any NLP necessary, while keeping it easy
+NLP library, to help with almost any NLP necessary, while keeping it easy

 Soon avalible on NuGet